supertassu/taaviwtf/content/contact.md

 ---
 title: Contact
-description: Choose any of the given method
+description: Choose any of the given methods
-menus: main
 ---

 ## By digital mail